garrettcorn/gatsby-starter-netlify-cms/src/pages/blog/2020-05-08-contact-page-serverless-function.md

   - now
 ---

-The purpose of this golang serverless function is to allow people to contact me without me providing an email address.
-There are a ton of ways to implement a way of contacting someone over the internet that doesn't involve an email address, one of the more common ways would be to include social media button(s), but alas I'm not a huge social media fan.
-Ultimately, I decided it would be exciting to bake up my own solution to the problem.
-It would give me an opportunity to practice some serverless functions and show a little bit about JAMSTACK.
+The purpose of this golang serverless function is to allow people to contact me without providing my email address.
+There are countless ways of contacting someone over the internet that doesn't involve an email address.
+One of the more common ways would be to include social media button(s), but alas, I'm not a huge social media fan.
+Ultimately, I decided it would be exciting to bake up my own solution to the problem, as it would give me an opportunity to practice JAMSTACK development utilizing serverless functions in golang.

 ## Setup

-A little background information is needed to better understand what this program is doing.
-I am using <Link className="text-blue-700" to="https://vercel.com/docs/v2/serverless-functions/supported-languages#go">Vercel.com</Link> to host / run my serverless functions.
-The specs basically specify that a function must be exported with the name `Handler` that accepts two params - `http.ResponseWriter` and `*http.Request`.
+A little background information is needed to better understand what this program will be doing.
+It will be utilizing <Link className="text-blue-700" to="https://vercel.com/docs/v2/serverless-functions/supported-languages#go">Vercel.com</Link> to host / run the serverless functions.
+Vercel's specs specify that a function must be exported with the name `Handler` that accepts two parameters - `http.ResponseWriter` and `*http.Request` - to run as a serverless function on their platform.

 ```go
 package packageName